daniloqps/GetCleanCoursera/CodeBook.md

 #CodeBook.md

 This file was built to describe all processes applied to get and clean a complex dataset using R Programming Language.
-Below, is reproduced the property information about this dataset, copied from the original [README.txt]()
+Below, is reproduced the property information about this dataset, copied from the original.
+[README.txt]()

             Human Activity Recognition Using Smartphones Dataset
             Version 1.0